PeterDrake/drakepedia/development_tools/git.md

 ```
 git status
 ```
 The output tells you that you are on the master branch (more about branches later), you haven't made any *commits* (snapshots), and your file is still untracked.
 You have to explicitly tell git which files to keep track of.
-There are often files you *don't* want to put under version control, such as compiled programs and huge data files.

 To add a file to version control:
 ```